galadrimteam/adomin-frontend/README.md

 ## Configuration

-If you are planning on not touching anything on this repo (unlikely IMO) the only configuration you need on the frontend is changing VITE_API_URL and set it to your backend URL
+The only configuration you need on the frontend is changing VITE_API_URL and set it to your backend URL

 The real configurations are on the backend side (to set which tables to show, permissions, etc, etc), for more infos [check this](https://github.com/galadrimteam/adomin?tab=readme-ov-file#adomin)

-All other "configurations" must be done through editing the code 🤭
+If some features that you would like to have in your backoffice are not implemented, fear not, you can just edit the code, it's yours 🤭

 ## How does it work, where do I edit things